jaydenseric/babel-plugin-syntax-highlight/readme.md

 - [Node.js](https://nodejs.org) versions `^14.17.0 || ^16.0.0 || >= 18.0.0`.

-Projects must configure [TypeScript](https://typescriptlang.org) to use types from the ECMAScript modules that have a `// @ts-check` comment:
+Projects must configure [TypeScript](https://typescriptlang.org) to use types from the modules that have a `// @ts-check` comment:

 - [`compilerOptions.allowJs`](https://typescriptlang.org/tsconfig#allowJs) should be `true`.
 - [`compilerOptions.maxNodeModuleJsDepth`](https://typescriptlang.org/tsconfig#maxNodeModuleJsDepth) should be reasonably large, e.g. `10`.